What's Hidden in a Randomly Weighted Neural Network?: Related Work

-Linear classifiers on top of randomly weighted neural networks are often used as baselines in unsupervised learning \cite{jigsaw}.
-Our work is different in motivation, we explicitly find untrained subnetworks which achieve high performance without changing any weight values, including the final layer.
+Linear classifiers on top of randomly weighted neural networks are often used as baselines in unsupervised learning \cite{jigsaw, elm}.
+This work is different in motivation, we search for untrained subnetworks which achieve high performance without changing any weight values.
+This also differs from methods which prune at initialization and modify the weights of the discovered subnetwork \cite{lee2018snip, lee2019signal} or methods which modify a subset of the weights \cite{rosenfeld2019intriguing}.